kazhala/fzf.aws/README.md

 ## Motivation & Background

 `fzfaws` started off as a sets of bash scripts that I wrote to simplify the way I start/stop/terminate/ssh my ec2 instances.
+I also implemented s3 functionalities afterwards because I want an easier way to search my bucket.
 Later on I also decided to cover CloudFormation because I often need to update my IP parameter in some stacks which I don't want to do it in aws console.
 Since I was learning Python, I decided to give it a go in Python because it can process YAML and JSON much easier.
 You could find the half bash half Python version in [this](https://github.com/kazhala/fzf.aws/tree/archive/shell-version) branch.

 As the scripts grow, I decided to make a dedicated project and re-write everything in Python.
-It was a great help for me to understand more about aws and this project was a huge contributor (mainly ec2, s3, cloudformation) to both my associate level and professional level aws certifications.
+It was a great help for me to understand more about aws and this project definitely took some impact (mainly ec2, s3, cloudformation) on both my associate level and professional level aws certifications.

 This is my first python package and I'm still learning stuff along the way, some code style/implementation might drastically differ from others, I'm trying my best to refactor everything to align.

+## Testing

+`fzfaws` is fully tested using the unittest module, heavy mocking were implemented to thoroughly test the interaction with aws as well as the fzf processing.
+Due to the limited data set on my personal aws account, I couldn't really test how `fzfaws` would perform under extreme data load, please fire up issues if you face any.

 ## Related projects